Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] Create Cart
 - [ ] Implement Checkout
 - [ ] Finish Contact form
+- [ ] Finish profile
+- [ ] Finish order history
+- [ ] Finish edit profile
 - [x] Edit Database to be able to save sizes

 In Case of minimal viable product:
 - [ ] Disable location
-- [ ] Finish profile page

 # Completely Finished
-- Homepage Design
+- Homepage design
-- Shop page Design for big screens
+- Shop page design

-Model information and a table = size chart
+Size chart is a photo should be added to the product images Sizing contains model information
+Add Table to DB for model size information

+Return Policy should be recieved from Tap Payments

+Explain to Faris that you need to use resend for forgot password and contact form Tell Faris about your email verification idea

 # To Verify accounts
 - add a row to the user table called verified
 - set verified to false
 - send code to user
 - ask the user to verify email using code

 # Needed in the next 2 weeks
 - [ ] Presentable